microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient
 ```

-As another example, if you want to retrieve `Patient` Resource instances that were updated last on a certain day, you can narrow your search with the `_lastUpdated` search parameter.
+If you wanted to narrow this down to `Patient` Resource instances that were updated last on a certain day, you could achieve this with the `_lastUpdated` search parameter.

 ```sh
 GET {{fhirurl}}/Patient?_lastUpdated=2022-04-21